testing-library/jest-dom/README.md

 import '@testing-library/jest-dom/extend-expect'
 ```

+> Note: If you're using TypeScript, make sure your setup file is a `.ts` and not a `.js` to include the necessary types.

 Alternatively, you can selectively import only the matchers you intend to use,
 and extend jest's `expect` yourself: